 I find that on days when I exercise, I eat better.
 Something activates in my brain when exercising that says “I’m trying to be healthy, so I’m going to eat healthy.”
 On days when I don’t exercise at all, I tend to say things like “meh, I’ll do it tomorrow” or ‘it’s only one meal” or “it’s only 37 beers” (kidding, Mom).

 Even if it’s 5 minutes of jump rope (the ONLY piece of equipment I travel with), it’s better than nothing and will get you in the proper frame of mind.

 So go for a walk – try walking EVERYWHERE.
 In a big city?
 If it’s nice out walk instead of taking a cab!
 Go for a jog around your new surroundings…just stay active.

 If you’re concerned about losing strength or muscle, a healthy diet combined with just one full-body strength training session per week (if you’re on a shorter trip) can often be enough to allow you to maintain your current levels and hit the ground running when you get back.

 Do you have a big adventure coming up?

 A vacation this summer?
 What struggles do you have while on the road?
 What kind of questions do you have about staying in shape and traveling?

 Leave a question in the comments and I’ll help in any way that I can.

-PS – If you’re curious about my exact workouts while traveling or want more travel workout tips, I’ve written a whole “road warrior” guide as part of the deluxe version of the Rebel Strength Guide.
+PS – If you’re curious about my exact workouts while traveling or want more travel workout tips, I’ve written a whole “road warrior” guide as part of our premium course, The Nerd Fitness Academy.